cajigaslab/Thalamus/docs/joystick_intro_task_guide.md

 ### `ignored_idle_timeout`
 The trial timed out without meaningful movement, and the task was configured to ignore idle failures.
 This attempt is saved, but the task returns to `intertrial` instead of producing a canonical `fail`.
+The event includes the current consecutive ignored-idle trial count.

+### Prolonged ignored-idle sample clearing

+When `ignore_idle_trial_failures` is enabled, the task may stay in the same run across many unattended idle trials.
+Raw joystick samples are collected throughout the run, so a prolonged idle period can make the final trial summary too large for the gRPC log message limit.

+`ignored_idle_sample_clear_threshold` controls when the task trims the raw joystick sample buffer during consecutive ignored-idle trials.
+The default is `50`.
+When the consecutive ignored-idle count is greater than this threshold, `joystick_samples` is cleared after each ignored-idle attempt.
+The task still keeps the ignored-idle attempt records and stores a summary entry in `ignored_idle_sample_clear_events`.

+Each clear event stores:
+- task-side clear time
+- seconds since session start
+- consecutive ignored-idle trial count
+- number of raw joystick samples cleared

 ### `free_play_start`
 Marks the start of the free-play attempt.